automat-berlin/afone/README.md

 [![License MIT](https://img.shields.io/badge/License-MIT-lightgray.svg)](https://github.com/automat-berlin/afone/blob/master/LICENSE)
 [![Twitter AutomatBerlin](https://img.shields.io/badge/Twitter-@AutomatBerlin-blue.svg)](https://twitter.com/AutomatBerlin)

-Afone is the reference implementation for SIP Telephony on iOS that can be used on different SIP stacks with no effort.
+//afone is the reference implementation for SIP Telephony on iOS that can be used on different SIP stacks with no effort.
 It comes with an easily extensible adapters concept that encapsulates all details of various providers.

 - [Requirements](#requirements)
 - [Features](#features)